heinika/PokeG-Pokedex/README.md

 I want to use PokeG to simple glance pokemon's status with happy mood.

-So I focus on Smooth.
 I use view to replace activity which make page switch more smooth.

 ## Download
 Go to the [Releases](https://github.com/heinika/PokeG/releases) to download the latest APK.